William-La/cs124/docs/design.md

 User Testing
 ------------
 We had one user go through the application and she gave great feedback on two key parts.
-She mentioned that removing the text was a good idea as it can create feelings to “rush” through tasks to receive a message.
+She mentioned that removing the positive empty list text was a good idea as it can create feelings to “rush” through tasks to receive a message.
 When we told her that we used to have a message that said “Oh no!
 No more tasks to do” she mentioned that any text could make a user more anxious about their productivity.
 Therefore, we decided to remove the text altogether.
 Then, she mentioned that the filter icon was a bit confusing and did not look like something she would obviously tap at first glance.
 When I mentioned we were thinking about using a dropdown, she agreed that a dropdown is more obvious to a user than there are options hidden below.

 Another user who went through our todo list spotted an error within our implementation of our task dropdown icons.
 We intially had the position of the dropdown icons set to 'fixed'; however, this led to unexpected behavior when users scrolled through our app.
 The dropdown icon would be fixed on the user's screen, which made it stay on screen while its associated task scrolled off.

+#### Broken Dropdown
 ![Broken Dropdown](./img/brokenDropdown.png)

 We're thankful that our user pointed out this bug and were able to make the appropriate fixes to the CSS.